2i2c-org/infrastructure/docs/hub-deployment-guide/configure-auth/github-orgs.md

 1. Check with the community to know *when* is a good time to log everyone out.
 If users have running servers, they will need to refresh the page - which will put them through the authentication flow again.
-It's best to do this at a time when minimal or no users are running, to minimze disruption.
+It's best to do this at a time when minimal or no users are running, to minimize disruption.

 2. We log everyone out by regenerating [hub.cookieSecret](https://z2jh.jupyter.org/en/stable/resources/reference.html#hub-cookiesecret).